xiaolimo29/Intron_retention/README.md

 # Intron_retetion

-In this project, we study the intron splicing mediated by male gametocyte specific RNA binding protein RBPm1 in *Plasmodium yoelii*.
+In this project, we studied the intron splicing mediated by male gametocyte specific RNA binding protein RBPm1 in *Plasmodium yoelii*.

 All the codes and files necessary for reproducing the bioinformatics analysis of this study are uploaded to this repository.